ImeneKHEpABD/FooBarQix1/README.md

    - Install the nugget packages NUnit.3.11.0,NUnit3TestAdapter.3.11.2 and NLog.4.5.6

 # Running the tests
 The unit tests were implemented in the FooBarQixToolkit.Tests project.
-All the test cases methods names are described enough to be understood by a normal user.
+All the test cases methods names are described enough to be explained to a normal user.